Seattle Public Schools

 Work schedule

 We know many families have strict work schedules that don’t allow them to take a few hours off during the day.
 Some families miss their pay when taking a day off to chaperone a field trip.
 It’s OK if your work schedule makes it too hard to volunteer.
-You can show your student(s) that you care about their education by talking to them about school, responding to teachers’ emails and texts, and reading principal newsletters to stay in the know.
+You can show your student(s) that you care about their education by talking to them about school, responding to teachers’ emails and texts, checking your students’ grades, praising them for their progress and efforts, and reading principal newsletters to stay in the know about school events.

 Caretaking